HealthLX/coco-canonical/README.md

 Sample files are generated from the canonical schema files provided.
 The sample file generator uses the faker library in python.
 Sample files can be used to create realistic data for testing purposes in systems, or for use in collaboration with industry partners on what instances of these canonical files should look like.

+While the canonical schema files are used to generate the sample files, this does not automatically mean that they are correct.
+Unit tests will be added that will generate the files and then validate against the schema files to ensure valid XML is being generated against the canonical schema.
+This ensures the generators do not start creating invalid data.

 #### How to setup and run sample file generator
 | **Step**     | **Command**                  |
 |--------------|------------------------------|